Creating an End of Life Plan for Your Pets not only benefits you at decision time but also helps minimize suffering in your beloved fur family member.

 I get asked several times a week about when to know to set your pet free over the rainbow bridge?

 So today I’m going to talk about end of life plans.

 You don’t want to have to think about your beloved fur companions demise.

 But to me it’s vital.

-Each one of my dogs (and rabbit for that matter) have an end of life plan and each one is completely different because each animal is completely different.
+Each one of my dogs have an end of life plan and each one is completely different because each animal is completely different.

 No one knows your pet like you.

 The day before New Years Eve this last year our dog Daisy got what they thought was pancreatitis.